 As a bonus, sharing the dog can help a divorced couple remain friends.
-After all, if you loved and respected each other enough to get a dog together in the first place, chances are you can reframe that love and respect as co-pet-parents even in the wake of divorce.
+After all, if you loved and respected each other enough to get a dog together in the first place, chances are you can reframe that love and respect as dog owners even in the wake of divorce.

 Always Put the Dog First

 However friendly or acrimonious your divorce, whatever custody arrangement you’ve worked out for the dog, it’s important to always prioritize your dog’s best interests during a divorce.
 It can be hard to think kindly of the person with whom you’re breaking up, but it shouldn’t be hard to think kindly of your dog and make decisions based on what’s best for her.

 Think how comforting it can be to focus on your dog when you’re not feeling well, to have a loving, trusting creature to care for and give you positive feedback about the world.
 Dogs can be a healing influence in our lives and can make the sad fact of divorce a little bit easier to bear.